richiegbpec/MyFirstAI/README.md

 ## Summary
 This project aims to develop an AI-driven tool that compares the prices of Ted Baker dresses among various European online retailers.
-By leveraging web scraping and data analysis techniques, this tool will help users find the best prices for Ted Baker dresses across different websites.

-Building AI course project
+By leveraging web scraping and data analysis techniques, this tool will help users find the best prices for Ted Baker dresses across different websites.Building AI course project

 # Features
 Web Scraping: Extract price data for Ted Baker dresses from various European online retailers.